addania/coding/src/pages/Accessing_Props.md

 There are two ways how to access props passed to a component

-a) Passing word props as arguments and then accessing props like so: props.name
+a) Using props as argument of the functional component and accessing them like: props.namee

 ```
 const Button = (props) => {
   return (